Tallestthomas/tomrasmussen/content/posts/04-24-18/index.md

 Again, this is a pretty basic sample usage of the map function, but it is very flexible and useful, especially when combined with some of the other functions, such as `filter` (which I will be covering in the next post), and `reduce`.

 Well, I hope you learned something, this is my first real attempt at explaining some code via a blog post, so it should get better in time.
-But, if you have any questions feel free to reach out to me on [Twitter]( https://twitter.com/tallestthomas ) or shoot me a DM on [Instagram](https://instagram.com/tallestthomas).
+But, if you have any questions feel free to leave a comment below, reach out to me on [Twitter]( https://twitter.com/tallestthomas ) or shoot me a DM on [Instagram](https://instagram.com/tallestthomas).

 Until next time,<br/>
 -TT